Department News, Fall 2017

 Another part of our strategic plan focuses on engaging our colleagues, alumni, and friends.
 Last spring, we launched a new departmental Moffuium series that will draw prominent psychologists to campus to give talks and meet with faculty and students.
 By inviting local alumni to these events and reaching out to alumni in other new ways, we hope to involve more of you in our activities and in the development of our students.
 So please read on…

-We are especially proud of Paul Scotti, BA 17, a recent graduate from the psychology department who was recognized with one of two Columbian College of Arts and Sciences Distinguished Scholar awards for his undergraduate accomplishments.
+We are especially proud of Paul Scotti, BA 17, a recent graduate from the Psychological and Brain Sciences department who was recognized with one of two Columbian College of Arts and Sciences Distinguished Scholar awards for his undergraduate accomplishments.
 As an undergraduate researcher mentored by Dr. Sarah Shomstein, Paul was an integral part of GW’s cognitive neuroscience community and presented his work at multiple scientific conferences.
 He gave a superb talk at the CCAS Commencement Ceremony and is now pursuing doctoral study at Ohio State University.
 GW doctoral students Mehrit Tekeste and Michelle Kramer interviewed him about his time at GW, current research and next steps:

 How did you first get interested in psychology research?